- Home

 Access the Parking Permit portal Please note that if you are accessing the site for the first time on a specific device, or after your browsing history has been cleared, you will have to re-verify your information.
 The verification process includes two steps:

-- Enter your email or phone and get the conformation number.
+- Enter your email or phone and get the confirmation number.

 - Once this code is entered, one of two screens will appear: new users will be prompted to create a PIN and existing users will be prompted to enter your PIN.
 If the user has already created an account, then once the two steps are met then the account will appear.
 This is required for our PCI compliance.